-Lane Object
+Lane object

-A Lane is defined as a conduit that transports data comprised of one or more types of Blocks.
-The contents of one or more Lanes are written to disk to produce files.
+A lane is defined as a conduit that transports data comprised of one or more types of blocks.
+The contents of one or more lanes are written to disk to produce files.
 However, the standard does not assume that this writing is synchronized to the start of a block within a lane.

-Table 12 – Definition of Lane Attributes
+Table 12 – Definition of lane attributes